 What other drugs will affect Rituxan?

 This list is not complete.
 Other drugs may interact with rituximab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Rituxan (rituximab)